kubernetes-sigs/gateway-api/site-src/blog/index.md

 </small>

 We are thrilled to announce the v0.8.0 release of the Gateway API!
-With this release, the work the GAMMA initiative has been doing over the past year has reached [Experimental status][status], and the Gateway and HTTPRoute resources gain some new capabilities.
+With this release, Gateway API support for service mesh has reached [Experimental status][status], and the Gateway and HTTPRoute resources gain some new capabilities.
 We look forward to your feedback!

 [:octicons-arrow-right-24: Continue reading][Gateway API: Welcome, GAMMA!]

 [status]:https://gateway-api.sigs.k8s.io/geps/overview/#status
-[Gateway API: Welcome, GAMMA!]:/blog/2023/0823-welcome-gamma
+[Gateway API: Welcome, GAMMA!]:/blog/2023/0829-welcome-gamma

 ## [Gateway API Graduates to Beta]